olibclarke/coot1-trimmings/README.md

 ## Example use case/Tutorial
 1. Load up an EM-map and model (e.g. 8HEZ & EMD-34705)
-2. Adjust the contour - **"Shift-1" - "Shift-9"** set the level from 1 to 9 sigma respectively, and **"+"** and **"_"** nudge the contour level up and down.
+2. Adjust the contour - `"Shift-1"` - `"Shift-9"` set the level from 1 to 9 sigma respectively, and `"+"` and `"_"` nudge the contour level up and down.
 3. Zoom in - you might notice the mesh is a bit coarse, which can make fine details difficult to interpret.
 This is a 2.8Å structure, but was solved at 1.1Å/pixel.
-Let's try resampling and brightening things up a bit to make it easier to see. to do this press the **"C"** shortcut key.
+Let's try resampling and brightening things up a bit to make it easier to see. to do this press the `"C"` shortcut key.
-4. Try adjusting the clipping - use **"-"** to increase the clipping (making the slab tighter around the center of rotation), and **"="** to make it wider.
-Use **";"** and **"'"** to adjust the radius of the map in local mode.
+4. Try adjusting the clipping - use `"-"` to increase the clipping (making the slab tighter around the center of rotation), and `"="` to make it wider.
+Use `";"` and `" ' "` to adjust the radius of the map in local mode.
 5. The local mesh is great for looking at a local region - say a few sidechains - but what if we want to see features of the global map?
-To switch to a surface view of the whole map, press **"G"**.
-Press **"G"** again to switch back to the local view.
-When in global mode, you can also use **":"** and **"** to adjust the opacity.
+To switch to a surface view of the whole map, press `"G"**.
+Press `"G"` again to switch back to the local view.
+When in global mode, you can also use `":"` and `" " "` to adjust the opacity.
 6. Sometimes, you want to quickly toggle the model off to better see the map, or vice-versa.
-To toggle the model on/off, press **"/"**; to switch between multiple models, press **"Shift-/"**.
-To toggle the map, press **"\`"**; To switch between multiple maps, press **"Shift-\`"**.
+To toggle the model on/off, press `"/"`; to switch between multiple models, press `"Shift-/"`.
+To toggle the map, press `"\`"`; To switch between multiple maps, press `"Shift-\`"`.
-7. Try cycling the representation of the model - press the **"\["** and **"\]"** keys to move back and forward between the different modes (e.g. CA-only and all atom).
+7. Try cycling the representation of the model - press the `"\["` and `"\]"` keys to move back and forward between the different modes (e.g. CA-only and all atom).
-8. Try cylinder refine - center on an atom, and press **"a"**.
+8. Try cylinder refine - center on an atom, and press `"a"`.
 It will refine +/- 5 residues around the center, and all segments within 4Å of the primary range.
-9. Try quick refine zone - press **"A"**, then click two atoms to define a range and refine.
+9. Try quick refine zone - press `"A"`, then click two atoms to define a range and refine.
-10. Try copy/pasting a ligand - center on a ligand or solvent molecule, and press **"c"**.
+10. Try copy/pasting a ligand - center on a ligand or solvent molecule, and press `"c"`.
 A status message in the lower bar should indicate that the molecule has been copied.
-Move somewhere else, and press **"v"**.
+Move somewhere else, and press `"v"`.
 A copy should be pasted and merged into the active molecule.
 You can repeat this operation multiple times.

 ## Custom keybindings